magicsunday/webtrees-fan-chart/README.md

 composer require magicsunday/webtrees-fan-chart --update-no-dev
 ```

-The module will automatically installed into the ``modules_v4`` directory of your webtrees installation.
+The module will automatically install into the ``modules_v4`` directory of your webtrees installation.

 To remove the module run:
 ```